 The Cathedral Library

 One of the most interesting aspects of this project covers the dramatic fall of the Cathedral spire in 1861.
-To view a gallery of images digitised as part of ‘The Collapse of the Cathedral Spire: An inspiring tale of a crumbling landmark and Victorian builders’ HLF project please click here.
+To view a gallery of images digitized as part of ‘The Collapse of the Cathedral Spire: An inspiring tale of a crumbling landmark and Victorian builders’ HLF project please click here.

 Each year the library purchases a small number of new books on a diverse range of ecclesiastically-themed books to aid the further learning of the Cathedral Community, and these are available for loan.
 A list of the current titles is available here.